 - Gum Tissue Recession

-Dr. Cynthia Skiba stressed that orthodontic patients keep up on their oral hygiene.
+Dr. Cynthia Skiba stresses that orthodontic patients keep up on their oral hygiene.
 It is extremely important for patients with braces to come in for regular cleaning because food can build up in hard to reach places.
 Failure to attend regular cleanings can result in excessive decay.

 To schedule your next checkup simply call our office!
 Our front desk staff will be more then happy to schedule you for an appointment.
 If this is your first time scheduling an appointment with Dr. Cynthia Skiba then let our office receptionist know prior to your appointment and we will provide you with the proper paperwork.